Skip to content

 As we require very large volumes, we have adopted a rapid system known as ‘hot composting’, which means we can produce usable compost within 4–8 weeks.
 This way we never let our garden waste build up and we spread out the workload throughout the year.

-We are able to do this thanks to a clever machine which grinds and minces our mixed green and brown waste (we generally aim to mix 60% of brown and 40% of green material).
+We are able to do this thanks to a clever machine that grinds and minces our mixed green and brown waste (we generally aim to mix 60 per cent of brown and 40 per cent of green material).
 A full load in our mixer can make approximately two tonnes of compost – we aim to produce 80 tonnes in a year.

-This is then piled to at least 1.2–1.5 metres or shoulder height, which ensures the heat can build up to the desired central temperature of 50° – 70°C. This temperature is ideal for decomposing the mixed waste and killing off any weeds, roots and seed.
+This is then piled to at least 1.2–1.5 metres or shoulder height, which ensures the centre of the pile will heat up to between 50°–70°C. This temperature is ideal for decomposing the mixed waste and killing off any weeds, roots and seed.

 We use an industrial cake thermometer to measure the heat in the centre of our pile.
 As the temperature starts to drop below 50°C, it’s time to turn the compost pile and mix it all again – with our rapid method, this is a weekly task.
 We turn a small batch by hand but use a small tractor for large quantities.